 Patricia Holdings makes setting up an Unlisted Public Company simple.
-A public company can be ordered online or by completing a manual order form and returning it to us by email or fax.
+This company type can be ordered online or by completing a manual order form and returning it to us by email.

 - ASIC Certificate of Registration

 - A complete and tailored suite of documents completing your company register, including:

 - Register of directors, secretaries & members

 - Officeholder consents